brianSalk/Daily-Problems/dinner_tables/README.md

 \dfrac{\prescript{20}{}{P}_9}{2} = 30,474,662,400
 ```
 ### Part B:
-Now we have essentially the same question except $4$ people: Jim, Amahd, Mark, and Sana are all sitting at the table.
+Now we have essentially the same question except $4$ people - Jim, Amahd, Mark, and Sana - are all sitting at the table.
 This just means that we are not including them in the initial value for $n$,
 so we modify Part A's answer by subtracting $4$ from $10$ to give us $n=16$:
 ```math
 \dfrac{\prescript{16}{}{P}_9}{2} = 2,075,673,600